Yelp/engage.android/Jump_Integration_Guide.md

    The commonly used value for US English is en-US.
 6. Ask your deployment engineer or account manager for the name of the sign-in form in your flow.

-Note: You _must_ create a new API client with the correct feature for proper operation of the JUMP for Android SDK.
+Note: You _must_ create a new API client with the correct login_client feature for operation of the JUMP for Android SDK.

 ## Declare and Import